sin2akshay/EIP-3.0-Dive-into-Deep-Neural-Networks/Session 1/Assignment1.md

 ___
 #### Doubts
 - Does the depth of the convolution filter always matches the depth of the image?
-- Are all the filters same or different while convolving.
-Means if we are using 10 numbers of 3x3 filters, are all 10 different and would be giving different feature maps as output?
-- How do you know that at this layer we would use Max Pooling, instead of 3x3 convolution?
+- How do you know that at this layer we should use Max Pooling, instead of 3x3 convolution?
-- The notes mention,"We must add as many layers as needed to reach the required receptive field, and as we have learned, each time we add a convolution layer, our receptive field increases by 2x2. " Is this true?
-Even if we add a single 3x3 layer the output matrix would be generated after going through all the pixels of the input image.